thumbliner/thumbliner/toys.md

 ---

-> “A game is a series of interesting choices.”<br>
-> — Sid Meier

----

 ## **Farming Simulator** by Giants Software<br>
 Operate a farm through seasonal cycles by aligning machinery capacity to fieldwork windows, managing inputs and rotations, and turning harvest into cashflow through storage, hauling, and processing.
 <p>